 6 Safety Tips for Driving on Icy Roads

+Of all the tips, slowing down is at the very top.
 While you should never speed, the chances of crashing while speeding on icy roads are significantly higher.
 You will be driving significantly slower than you would on a normal day so it is important that you allow enough time to get to your destination.
 Driving at a reduced speed will also allow time to stop or react if you have any issues along the way.

-Many people are at a loss of what to do in the event that their wheels lock up while driving in intense weather conditions.
+Many people are at a loss of what to do in the event that their wheels lock up while driving in intense road conditions.
 In the event that your back wheels lock up, you will need to remove your foot from the gas and turn your wheel in the direction you need the front wheels to go, and gently pump the breaks.
 If your front wheels lock up, you will want to allow your wheel to turn freely, remove your foot from the gas and put your vehicle in neutral and once it stops turning you will be able to steer the vehicle.
 It is important that you do not panic or make any sudden movements to the vehicle if you lose control.

-Make sure to keep your distance and try not to accelerate more than you need to, especially if trying to go up a hill.
+In icy highway conditions, make sure to keep your distance and try not to accelerate more than you need to, especially if trying to go up a hill.
 Applying extra gas on icy roads will only make your tires spin.
 You will need to build inertia before you try going up a hill and it is also important to note that you should not stop on a hill.